Orpheus-3145/minishell/README.md

 # Overview
 Substantially minishell behaves as Bash but with the following semplifications:

+See the [subject](https://cdn.intra.42.fr/pdf/pdf/99970/en.subject.pdf) of the project for the specific guidelines.

 ## 1. sintax
 Unclosed quotes are treated as sintax-errors